cometaj2/huckle/README.rst

 Usage
 -----

+huckle pull \<url>

+    This attempts to auto configure a CLI via the root URL of an HCLI.
+If successful, the CLI can be invoked by name, after restarting the terminal, as if created via "huckle create".

+    Note that an existing configuration file is left alone if the command is run multiple times for the same CLI.

 huckle create \<cliname>

-    This creates an new cliname alias and configuration file.
+    This manually creates a new cliname alias and configuration file.
 Once a CLI is created via huckle, it can be invoked by name directly after restarting the terminal.
+Note that further manual configuration of the URL of the HCLI root is required when using "huckle create".

-    Note that an existing configuration file is left alone if the command is run multiple times for the same cliname.
+    Also note that an existing configuration file is left alone if the command is run multiple times for the same cliname.

 huckle cli \<cliname>